-Grade Level: 10-11 Length: Y Pre-requisite: At least one semester of an art class Credit: 1 Periods Per Week: 5 - Weight: .5 Туре: R/E Other: Portfolio review with art faculty
+Grade Level: 10-11 Length: Y Prerequisite: At least one semester of an

+art class

+Credit: 1 Periods Per Week: 5

+Weight: .5 Type: R/E Other: Portfolio review with Art

+Dept. Chair.

+Art supplies are required.

 This course enables highly motivated students to explore the goal of art as a career option.
 Emphasis is placed on the production of quality pieces of artwork showing a variety of art mediums and subject matter.
 Students may take this course as a semester for .5 credit which would be called Portfolio.
 It is the expectation that students have strong drawing skills and a work ethic which embraces working on projects both in class and out of class.
 This course provides students the opportunity to begin to prepare their portfolio for study at the college level.
 All students are expected to assemble and submit a Breadth Portfolio.
 Successful completion of this course will prepare students to enroll in AP: Studio Art.